MuntasirSZN/LinuxCommandsCheatSheet/README.md

 123
 ```

-If the process is found,then the output will be the process ID.
-If there is nothing,then the output will be empty.
+If the process is found, then the output will be the process ID.
+If there is nothing, then the output will be empty.

 ## 17.```top```